fpicchi/bilateralfilter/README.md

 ## Notes

+## Benchmark times

 Beware that *sometimes* the first images processed, regardless of the image, has distorted timings due to, probably, some kind of hidden startup hiccup.
-To get valuable results (for both OpenCV and this implementation) it's advisable to run the benchmark multiple times while also changing the order of the pictures.
+To get valuable results (for both OpenCV and this implementation) it's advisable to run the benchmark multiple times while also changing the order in which the pictures get processed.

+## OpenCV

+Please note that OpenCV runs in parallel even when not using the GPU unless compiled with a special flag.
+This is the reason the CPU version of OpenCV is faster than the sequential implementation and about as fast as the OpenMP version.

 ### Naive CUDA version note